-If you are diagnosed with monocular double vision, treatment will depend on the underlying condition causing the problem.
+If you're diagnosed with monocular double vision, treatment will depend on the underlying condition causing the problem.

 If you have monocular double vision caused by astigmatism (an abnormally curved cornea), you may be prescribed corrective lenses, such as glasses or contact lenses.
-Most children over 12 years of age are able to wear contact lenses.
+Most children over the age of 12 are able to wear contact lenses.

 Corrective lenses compensate for the uneven curve of the cornea so the incoming light that passes through the corrective lens is properly focused on the retina.

-Laser surgery is another possible option for treating astigmatism, but it is not usually available free of charge on the NHS.
+Laser surgery is another possible option for treating astigmatism, but it's not usually available free of charge on the NHS.